The Corporate Tax Planning Law Review: Australia

 A number of initiatives have been introduced to enhance compliance with, and confidence in, the Australian tax system, including whistle-blower protections, formation of working parties and the more rigorous 'justified trust' approach.
 The ATO is simultaneously encouraging taxpayers to engage early with the ATO and actively seeking a seat at the table in M&A transactions through FIRB processes.

 Australia has also strengthened its commitment to promoting itself as an innovation hub, particularly for start-up companies.
 Innovation programmes including the R&D and ESIC tax concession incentives are intended to encourage establishment of innovative businesses in Australia.
 These initiatives ensure that while Australia's headline corporate tax rate is higher than other countries in the region, it remains a competitive place for innovation start-ups.

-Finally, a number of cases have recently passed through Australia's superior courts that may have a significant effect on taxation in Australia, especially in the context of international transactions, touching on issues including treatment of hybrid entities, transfer pricing rules and residency.
+Finally, a number of cases have recently passed through Australia's superior courts that may have a significant effect on taxation in Australia, especially in the context of international transactions, touching on issues including treatment of hybrid entities and transfer pricing rules.

 The tax landscape in Australia is changing.
 It is evident from the attitudes of the government, the ATO and even the Australian courts, that Australia is undertaking a zero-tolerance approach to tax avoidance, and intends to be at the forefront of combating tax avoidance globally.

 1 Robert Yunan is a special counsel and Patrick Long and Wendy Lim are associates at MinterEllison.